net-daemon/docs/docs/v3/extensions/mqttEntityManager.md

 The arguments are:
  * `entityId` the "domain.identifier" format entity ID supplied in the `CreateAsync()` method
- * `attributes` a concrete or anonymouse object that can be serialized to json
+ * `attributes` a concrete or anonymous object that can be serialized to json